DS-Homebrew/DLDI/README.md

 - `scds2`: SuperCard DSONE (non-SDHC) v3
     - By Barni
 	- Source code is not provided
-- `DSONESlot-1`: SuperCard DSONE SDHC official
-    - Taken from DSONE_SDHC_EOS_sp6_20121206
-	- Source code is not provided, and initial comparison looks different from `scdssdhc`
-- `scdssdhc`: SuperCard DSONE SDHC
-    - By SuperCard
-- `scdssdhc1`: SuperCard DSONE SDHC v1
-    - By SuperCard and cluny
-	- Source code was cleaned up
 - `scsd`: SuperCard SD card v1
     - By Chishm
 	- Try this DLDI first before using the Moonshell version